redis/librdb/README.md

 can also challenge the current integrated RDB parser of Redis and even replace it in the future.

-### Replacing the integrated RDB parser of Redis?
-It is necessary to address first the reasons and missing features in the available parser, making replacing it a feasible option:

-1. The current parser is not designed to extend and customize it.
-2. Lacks of  a unit testing framework.
-3. Does not support asynchronous parsing - That is, today reading of RDB sources is possible only in blocking IO mode, without the option to let Redis thread to carry on to other tasks and notify it asynchronously once a read operation is done.
-4. Doesn’t support pause and resume capabilities - A parsing of RDB is being made from start till completion as a single operation, without the option to indicate the parser to pause and save its state, in order to do other tasks in between.
-5. Once we decide to write RDB parser library, it is better to maintain a single parser rather than two.

-Although it is challenging to develop a reusable and extensible parser that can match in performance, according to our initial evaluation as long as the new parser will avoid redundant copies and allocation of data, it is expected that it will show similar performance, or minor degradation at most, and yet we will gain all the advantages mentioned above.
-Having said that, our primary focus is to develop an “independent” RDB parser library.

 ## Main building blocks
 The RDB library parser composed of 3 main building blocks: